Python SDK tutorial

 The fields variable contains a reference to all of the Fields available to you.
 When run, the above will print how many fields were found on the region that you used when creating an instance of the Python SDK.

-Submitting documents to DocAI is the first step towards obtaining metadata out of the document.
-Note that DocAI will not use the documents submitted to it for training purposes.
+Submitting documents to Zuva is the first step towards obtaining metadata out of the document.
+Note that Zuva will not use the documents submitted to it for training purposes.
 These submitted documents are treated as confidential and are not used by Zuva for anything.

-You can submit your documents to DocAI for analysis by running the following:
+You can submit your documents to Zuva for analysis by running the following:

 1